lanl-aea/waves/docs/tutorial_00_scons.rst

 .. include:: tutorial_directory_setup.txt

 4. Create a new file named ``SConstruct`` in the ``waves-tutorials`` directory and add the contents listed below.
-Note that the filename is case sensitive.
+Note that the filename is case sensitive and does not use a file extension.

 .. admonition:: waves-tutorials/SConstruct